 Students have remarkable flexibility to shape their MSW experience at the Brown School.
 Our curriculum is structured to ensure that they'll be prepared to make a positive impact in their field of choice.
 Students:

-- Choose from six concentrations or declare their own individualized concentration.
+- Choose from eight concentrations or declare their own individualized concentration.
 Within their concentration, students also have flexibility in choosing their specific courses.

 - Add an optional specialization to increase their skills.